arlogy/jsu/doc/jsu_csv_parser.md

         - Both approaches are functionally equivalent, but the second is better because it will run faster when the string to match is long enough and contains a large number of characters that are not double quotes.
-        This is because `.` only matches one character unlike `[^"]+`; so the `while` loop will be entered less often in the second approach.
+        This is because `.` in approach 1 matches only one character, unlike `[^"]+` in approach 2; so the `while` loop will be entered less often in the second approach.
 Therefore, it's best to let this parser choose the regular expression *intelligently*.
-    - `skipEmptyLinesWhen`: sets the type of empty lines that must be ignored during parsing, the line separators configured for this parser indicating what is a line and what is not.
-Defaults to `-1` (invalid) and invalid values are ignored.
+    - `skipEmptyLinesWhen`: sets the type of empty lines that must be ignored during parsing, the line separators configured for this parser indicating what is or is not a line.
+Defaults to `-1` (invalid), and invalid values are ignored.
 Valid values are one of the following integers.
         - `JsuCsvPsr.LineIsReallyEmpty`: skip a line only if it is the empty string (`''`).
         - `JsuCsvPsr.LineIsBlank`: skip a line if it is the empty string or contains only whitespace characters (`' '`, `'\t'`, `'\r'`, `'\n'`, ...).
         - `JsuCsvPsr.LineHasOnlyBlankFields`: skip a line if it contains only blank fields, including when it is blank.
-This option is different from `JsuCsvParser.LineIsBlank` because if we assume `','` is a field separator for example, then the line `'   '` is blank and has only one field (a blank one), while `', ,, '` is not blank but has only blank fields.
-Similarly, if `'\t'` was a field separator, then the line `'\t '` is both blank and has only blank fields (before and after the field separator).
+This option is both similar to and different from `JsuCsvParser.LineIsBlank` because if we assume `','` is a field separator for example, then the line `'   '` is blank and has only blank fields (one field here), while `', ,, '` is not blank but has only blank fields.
+Similarly, if `'\t'` is a field separator, then the line `'\t '` is both blank and has only blank fields (before and after the field separator).
     - `skipLinesWithWarnings`: indicates whether lines that contain inconsistent CSV strings must be ignored; defaults to `false`.
 See `getWarningsRef()`.

 ## this.getConfig()

-Returns a configuration object containing the options set for this parser upon construction.
-Changes made to the object will not affect the parser.
+Returns a configuration object containing the options set internally for this parser during construction, whose values may be different from those passed to the constructor.
+Changes made to the returned object will not affect the parser.

 ## this.readChunk(str)